Political positions of the Republican Party (United States): Health care

+By 2020, Republican officials have increasingly adopted anti-vaccine activism and policy.

 Labor unions

 Since the 1920s Republicans have generally been opposed to labor unions, which comprise a major component of the Democratic New Deal coalition.
 Although unions have lost membership in the private sector since the 1970s, they have gained among public sector unions (such as school teachers).
 Republicans at the state level generally support various right to work laws that weaken unions.
-At the national level Republicans supported the Taft–Hartley Act of 1947, one of the most immensely anti-labor acts which gives workers the right not to participate in unions, as opposed to a closed shop, which prohibits workers from choosing not to join unions in workplaces.
+At the national level, Republicans supported the Taft–Hartley Act of 1947, which gives workers the right not to participate in unions, as opposed to a closed shop, which prohibits workers from choosing not to join unions in workplaces.
 Most Republicans are opposed to increases in the minimum wage, believing that such increases hurt many businesses by forcing them to cut jobs and services, export jobs overseas, and raise the prices of goods to compensate for the decrease in profit.
 As Taylor Dark has emphasized in his analysis of the enduring alliance between labor unions and the Democrats, the unions' "most virulent opponents have moved into the Republican Party".

 Republicans elected with Tea Party support in 2010, most notably Governor Scott Walker of Wisconsin, have launched major efforts against public sector unions due in part to state government pension obligations along with the allegation that the unions are too powerful.
 Walker was challenged by a coalition of unions and Democrats, but beat back a recall effort and was reelected in 2014.